node-red/node-red-nodes/social/email/README.md

 Office 365 users
 ----------------

-If you are accessing Exchnage you will need to register an application through their platform and use OAuth2.0.
+If you are accessing Exchange you will need to register an application through their platform and use OAuth2.0.
 <a target="_new" href="https://learn.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth#get-an-access-token">Details on how to do this can be found here.</a>

 Usage